Battery Urban Farm is a one acre educational farm located in historic Battery Park.

 How to Register

-Registration for Summer Farm Field Trips is now open!
+Registration for Fall Farm Field Trips is now open!
 Click here to fill out a request form.
 Please complete your form a minimum of two weeks prior to your requested first visit date.
-Visits begin in July.
+Visits begin in September.

 School Plot Program